A consensus-based global optimization method for high dimensional machine learning problems: Numerical Performance

 and use the partial updates.
 For each simulation, the algorithm stops either when the stopping criterion in Step 3 of Algorithm \ref{algo: main algo} is satisfied with $\e = 10^{-3}$, or it finishes $10^4$ steps.

-From the table we can see that our method performs significantly better than SGD.
+From the table we can see that our method performs significantly better than SGD, the computational time for our method is a little longer than SGD though.
 Notice here $M = 20$, that means, there are only $20$ particles interacting with each other in each step, which is also computationally efficient.